Keywords

 Note that every S-prime submodule is prime, then from previous lemmas we get the result.

-In this part, we have examined the S-pseudo bounded radical of submodules presenting various properties exploring several relationships and introducing new results.
+We have examined the S-pseudo bounded radical of submodules presenting various properties exploring several relationships and introducing new results.

 If there is no S-PS.B. submodule of contains , then